kiwix/kiwix-tools/docs/kiwix-serve.rst

   OPDS catalog.
 ZIM files referred by the :ref:`library XML file
   <cli-arg-library-file-path>` need not be accessible.

+  This option may be combined with the :option:`--contentServerURL` option.

+.. option:: --contentServerURL=URL

+  In :option:`--catalogOnly` mode book content is not served by this instance of `kiwix-serve`.
+If a separate instance of `kiwix-serve` is running for the same library without that option and thus serves book content, then the root URL of that server can be passed to this instance so that books can still be previewed.

+  This option must be combined with the :option:`--catalogOnly` option.

 .. option:: -i ADDR, --address=ADDR

   Listen only on this IP address.
 By default the server listens on all